-The University provides to responsible administrators/supervisors of civil service employees an option of granting to them in-range salary adjustments outside of pay increases executed through annual pay plans.
-Reasons for such increases in salary are limited to the categories of market, merit, retention, internal equity and workload adjustments.
-This type of salary adjustment is to be used with discretion.
-Decisions to make this adjustment will be made only after consideration of the impact to all positions within a department or larger unit.
+Administrators/supervisors have an option of granting civil service employees in-range salary adjustments outside of pay increases executed through annual pay plans.
+Reasons for such increases in salary are limited to the categories of market, merit, retention, internal equity, and workload adjustments.
+Units should use this type of salary adjustment with discretion, and only after consideration of the impact to all positions within a department or larger unit.
 In-range salary adjustments will be applied judiciously and in full compliance with the criteria and procedures as defined in this policy.

 Provisions and Terms

 Civil service employees may be awarded in-range salary adjustments.

 - student employees; and

 - individuals on academic appointments including faculty, academic professional and administrative employees, and graduate assistants.